Ingrid Ruegemer, Artist, Designer, Curator, Maker, Fascilitator, Culturesphere, Symbiocene, Symbio(s)cene

 Exhibition venue: Culturesphere Gallery, Munich

 The exhibition presented sculptural objects by Sara Martinsen alongside her material encyclopaedia on the subject of plant fibres.
 Martinsen explores the aesthetic and functional potentials of plant fibres, which are of great relevance for the fields of product and textile design, applied art and architecture, especially with regards to transformative change.
-The exhibition cpmplemented by an international panel talk.
+The exhibition was complemented by an international panel talk.
 Speakers: Sara Martinsen, Dr. Kirsten Scott, Dr. Svenja Keune, Jess Redgrave.

-Exhibition text: In addition to Sara Martinsen’s sculptural pieces, the exhibition presents her extensive collection of materials from the “Phytophilia” encyclopaedia.
+Exerpt exhibition text: In addition to Sara Martinsen’s sculptural pieces, the exhibition presents her extensive collection of materials from the “Phytophilia” encyclopaedia.
 The Danish designer has archived her collected knowledge about possible applications and ecological background information of these renewable and completely biodegradable raw materials in a digital encyclopaedia in order to make it accessible to a broad public.
 The fibres are shown in various states: natural and unprocessed; debarked; prepared for further processing; as ready-to-use fabric samples or building material.

 The motivation for the long-term project was Martinsen’s desire to gather comprehensive information on sustainable materials and manufacturing processes for her own furniture designs.
 In addition to conveying knowledge, the designer is primarily interested in increasing sensitivity of the senses.
 Visitors are therefore invited to experience the exhibits haptically.
 In doing so, she wants to provide a deeper understanding and sensitivity for the properties of plant fibres and thus generate new impulses for future application scenarios.